johnnymatthews/blog/170223-playing-with-ckan.md

 ## Symlink

 The [docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html) suggest creating a symlink the directories used in the docs to my home folder, making it easier to copy and paste in example commands and all that stuff.
-Sounds like a sensible suggestion, symlink it is.
+It sounds like a sensible suggestion, symlink it is.

 ```bash
 mkdir -p ~/ckan/lib